P-Srikrishna/WP-Project/README.md

 # WP-Project
-WP-Project to be completed and submitted by tomorrow!

 IMPORTANT!
 Dont make changes in the homepage or any other things in the folder only add your own pages to the folder and pictures or whichever media you need